-This cranberry sauce is not only delicious, it’s got some healing properties as well.
-It combines cranberries with Mulled Apple Cider.
+This cranberry sauce is not only delicious, it’s got medicinal properties as well.

-Ceylon Cinnamon sticks: inner bark of a tree used for warming the kidneys, contains natural antiseptic and anesthetic compound (eugenol) that can kill bacteria and viruses, prevent infection, and ease pain
+- Cinnamon sticks: inner bark of a tree traditionally used to warm the kidneys, contains natural antiseptic and anesthetic compound (eugenol) that can kill bacteria and viruses, prevent infection, and ease pain.

 - Wrap mulling spices in a cheese cloth.